TealNerd/SimpleLocator/README.md

 SimpleLocator
 =============
-Created by TealNerd, stolen by clone
+Created by shadowjay, stolen by clone